‘B&B’ Recap For Wednesday, April 17: Hope Pulls Away From Liam

 — Bold & The Beautiful (@BandB_CBS) April 17, 2019

 Flo felt that she needed to come clean to Hope.
 She needed to do the right thing if she wanted to be part of the Logan family.
-Shauna agreed with her daughter even though she was worried that she could end up in jail.
+Shauna agreed with her daughter, even though she was worried that Flo could end up in jail.
 Flo felt that Hope needed to have Beth back in her life.

 Brooke Logan Forrester (Katherine Kelly Lang) announced that she has a new niece.
 She then went on to explain that Storm Logan had a daughter.
-She then told everyone at Forrester Creations that they already knew her, and proceeded to tell them that it was Flo.
+She then told everyone at Forrester Creations that they already knew her, and proceeded to tell them that her niece was Flo.
 Ridge (Thorsten Kaye) was shocked that Phoebe’s birth mother was Storm’s daughter.
 He did not want anyone to tell Steffy or Taylor (Hunter Tylo) the news just yet.

 Later, Brooke and Ridge spent some time together.
 She was happy to have a part of Storm in their lives again.
 The couple made out after Ridge told her that the Logan women are fierce.